-Inspire your flute choir with these gorgeous arrangements designed to capture the essence of Summer.
+Inspire your flute choir with these sunny arrangements designed to capture the essence of Summer.
 Whether you are looking for last minute concert ideas, organising an event, running a flute course or just planning ahead for next year these pieces are all fantastic.
-Take a look and bring on the sun.

 Gudrun Hinze is a great arranger and so this five flute version of Mendelssohn’s classic really works.
 You might choose to make the whole suite the centrepiece of a concert, or select just one or two movements.
 Pairing the brilliant Scherzo with the more lovely Nottorno would be perfect.
 Difficulty Guide: 7-9